 The Bell Tower is visible from this view.
 Soapy jaywalks to Milo's Bocce Garden.

-St. Ambrose Parish began in 1903 and built this charming church in 1926.
+St. Ambrose Parish began in 1903, and built this captivating church in 1926.

 Every Italian town has its piazza.
-Across the street from the church, you’ll find Piazza Imo where you can relax, meet up with friends, play a game of chess.
+Across the street from the church, you'll find Piazza Imo.
+Relax, meet friends, play a game of chess.
 (Photo taken before dogs were not allowed.)

 Who can pass a bakery?
 Choose from several.